KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-02-04" />

 **Evidence:**
 Testing was done with Diona hold E with R1 sacrificial bow and XQ E with R1 sacrificial sword.
-Both units used 50 E skills on shielded pyro abyss mages and shielded geo slimes with 0 procs for both cases.
+Both units used 50 E skills on shielded Pyro abyss mages and shielded Geo slimes with 0 procs for both cases.
 When shields were broken, sac weapon procs were as expected. \(40% chance per hit on R1\)

 **Short Demonstration:** _Streamable video lost to the sands of time_

 **Significance:**
-This has many applications in combat, especially in abyss where timed trials will be affected by proc frequency and subsequently burst uptime.
+This has many applications in combat, especially in abyss where timed trials will be affected by proc frequency and subsequently Burst uptime.
 Sacrificial weapons are among the best support options so understanding their mechanics are necessary.

 ### Sacrificial Passive With Multiple E Stacks